-How to make money with apps is a essential question that app developers should ask way before publishing.
+How to make money with apps is an essential question that app developers should ask way before publishing.
 There are different models and strategies for monetizing an app.
-Premium, freemium, subscription or advertising integration are the most common.
+Premium, freemium, subscription or advertising integration is the most common.
 Many app publishers think they only need to generate enough installations (downloads) for their app project to refinance itself.
 Many downloads and regular users are certainly important success factors for an app, but to earn money with apps, a suitable monetization strategy is needed.
 There are many apps with many downloads and regular users, which generate a lot of maintenance costs, but unfortunately no profit.

 App Store Sales

 About ten years ago, Apple created a real gold mine with the launch and opening of the App Store for third-party apps.
 Originally, it was only intended to make the iPhone more attractive, but ten years later it was clearly more than that.
-Apple generated more revenue with the App Store in 2017 than McDonalds in 2016 with all its stores around the world.
+Apple generated more revenue with the App Store in 2017 than McDonald’s in 2016 with all its stores around the world.
 Unlike the thousands of McDonald’s fast food restaurants, which also cost a lot of money, Apple has only managed this with a single online store.
 In 2017, the total revenue from the Apple App Store was around 26. billion dollars, of which 70% got to developers and 30% to Apple.
 That’s about 11 billion dollars!

 How do you make money with apps?

 Not every monetization strategy fits every app.
 It is therefore advisable to start thinking about the various possibilities of monetizing apps in the concept phase.
 Depending on the monetization model, the implementation requires more or less development effort, which should also be included.
-Basically there are two sources for sales with one app:
+Basically, there are two sources for sales with one app: